-The one-year anniversary (originally published 20 Jan 2016) of this post looms just ahead and this topic is still relevant.
-We all need inspiration and the tarot is a great tool for all gamemasters and writers to have in their toolbox.
-I hope you enjoy the article and I’d love to hear your thoughts.
+Using tarot cards as the source of inspiration and giving characters depth was the recent topic of conversation with some fellow gamers.
+Although I wrote this a little over five years ago, it is still relevant.
+In fact, I use the tarot cards regularly to help flesh out NPCs, give a little extra depth to characters, or use them to help establish connections between characters.
+We all need inspiration, and a tarot deck is an excellent tool for all Gamemasters and writers to have in their toolboxes.
+I hope you enjoy the article, and I’d love to hear your thoughts.
 So, without further ado, GM’s Toolbox – Tarot Cards Can Give NPCs Depth.

-Good gamer friends of mine, Andrea and Will, recently convinced me to purchase a tarot deck and a book titled Tarot for Writers and what an amazing journey I have undergone in the ensuing weeks.
-I used to use and read tarot cards in my younger years so, I am moderately familiar with the suits, symbols and generalized meaning of the elements on the cards and the suits.
+Good gamer friends of mine, Andrea and Will, recently convinced me to purchase a tarot deck and a book titled Tarot for Writers, and what an amazing journey I have undergone in the ensuing weeks.
+I used to use and read tarot cards in my younger years, so I am moderately familiar with the suits, symbols, and the generalized meaning of the elements on the cards and the suits.
 The combination of the cards with this book and their tutelage has been a great source of inspiration for me.

-Whether or not you believe in the metaphysical aspects of tarot cards has no bearing in their use as an inspirational and creative tool.
-Evaluate the cards as a tool based on what the results are not from any preconceived notions.
+Whether or not you believe in the metaphysical aspects of tarot cards has no bearing on their use as an inspirational and creative tool.
+Evaluate the cards as a tool based on what the results are, not from any preconceived notions.
 You’ll be very surprised how your creativity is inspired.

 Let me first outline a couple of things this wonderful book contains.
-Tarot for Writers by Corrine Kenner contains a wide variety of very useful information for writers of all genres and skill levels, but what I have found to be the most useful are a few of the structured methodologies and the card description chapter.
-The book contains a variety of different methods to employ that can assist in creating a wide variety of elements for a story, a game, and defining characters amongst many other things.
+Tarot for Writers by Corrine Kenner includes a wide variety of handy information for writers of all genres and skill levels.
+However, what I have found to be the most useful are a few of the structured methodologies and the card description chapter.
+The book contains various methods to assist in creating a wide variety of elements for a story, a game, and defining characters, among many other things.
 In particular, I have gotten some mileage out of the chapters that pertain to characters and settings.
 Each of which I have used independently and jointly together.
 I will cover settings and creating scenes in future articles.
-Andrea and Will walked me through a fun exercise to create a Victorian era social club replete with prominent characters (NPCs) and supporting characters (minor NPCs) all of which we interconnected in some way.
+Andrea and Will walked me through a fun exercise to create a Victorian-era social club replete with prominent characters (NPCs) and supporting characters (minor NPCs), which are somehow interconnected.

-The cards are drawn to define each specific elements and each card we drew always seemed to be spot on and more than appropriate for a given character’s element.
-That leads me to the last and biggest section of the book, description of the cards.
+The cards are drawn to define each specific element, and each card we drew always seemed spot-on and more than appropriate for a given character’s element.
+That leads me to the book’s last and most significant section, description of the cards.
 Tarot for Writers addresses the following areas for each card in the deck.

 Myths and Legends

 Putting all of this into action is very easy!
 Let’s say you want to create a few notable NPCs for a roleplaying game.
-You can follow these simple steps (a deviation from the book) for each notable and supporting NPC you want to have in a particular story or location and when you are done you’ll have some nicely defined personalities to insert into your game.
+You can follow these simple steps (a deviation from the book) for each notable and supporting NPC you want to have in a particular story or location.
+You’ll have some nicely defined personalities to insert into your game when you are done.
 The card drawn for each element will give you the symbology and prompts to work with.
-From my experience, I have found the best thing for me has been to draw the card, read the classic interpretation and write down what comes to my mind first.
-If the classic interpretation doesn’t spark anything, I next move to the keywords and even the writing prompts for inspiration.
+From my experience, I have found the best thing for me is to draw the card, read the classic interpretation, and write down what comes to mind first.
+If the traditional interpretation doesn’t spark anything, I next move to the keywords and even the writing prompts for inspiration.

 Shuffle your tarot deck thoroughly (cards should be both inverted and upright)